sbents/flu-scenario-modeling-hub/README.md

 in line with what was reported for the 2017-18 and 2019-20 exemplar seasons.
 Teams who have developed age-stratified models can use the age-specific VE reported for these two seasons.
-Notably, the VE for the 2019-20 seasons (A/H1N1-dominated season, scenarios B, D) is stable across all age groups, while the VE for the 2017-18 season (A/H3N2-season, scenarios A, C) has a steep drop with increasing age.
+Notably, the VE for the 2019-20 seasons (A/H1N1-dominated season, scenarios B, D, F) is stable across all age groups, while the VE for the 2017-18 season (A/H3N2-season, scenarios A, C, E) has a steep drop with increasing age.

 - https://www.cdc.gov/flu/vaccines-work/2017-2018.html